The purpose of OARA shall be to promote, foster and facilitate rowing opportunities for youth and adults of the Olympia area and surrounding regions.

 OAR promotes and provides competitive and recreational rowing for adults and youth in the local community, fostering sportsmanship, teamwork, athleticism, and camaraderie.
 To promote, foster and facilitate the sports of rowing and paddling human-powered watercraft; to preserve the heritage and history of these sports; and to organize and operate a community facility that is devoted to these sports.

 Olympia Area Rowing (OAR) is based in Olympia, Washington, USA.
 We row year-round on Budd Inlet on the southern end of Puget Sound.
-The club has organized adult programs with scheduled practice times, an active group of adult recreational rowers, and a robust youth program.
+The club has organized adult rowing programs with scheduled practice times, an active group of adult recreational rowers, and a robust youth rowing program.

 Olympia Area Rowing Association was originally organized in the 1980s and re-founded in 1998 by five local rowers.
 Now OAR has grown to over 80 adult members, more than 40 high school students, and around a dozen middle school students.

 In the early days, OAR members kept their boats outside in what was called “The Compound” – an adjacent parking lot.
 The OAR boathouse, designed by club member Gretchen Van Dusen, was completed in 2005, and is located on property owned by the Port of Olympia.
 The 5,300-square-foot building is currently home to both OAR and the Olympia Parks, Arts, and Recreation Department water recreation programs.